atee001/CUDA_JPEG/README.md

 Kept using the wrong index for element wise multiplication with Filter.
 Eventually figured out to use mod 8 since the filter repeats every 8 columns and 8 rows.

 Couldn't see the Image in frequency as the pixel values were too small.
-Had to expand the dyamic range using Log of abs of image.
+Had to expand the dynamic range using Log of abs of image.
 Otherwise the entire frequency domain image was black.

 Task	Breakdown